SimonChabrier/jsImageGenerator/README.md

 On phone, the display of images changes depending on the tilt of the phone on the X axis.

+If the screen inclination value is reached, an information message is displayed.

 On a computer, the style of the images is changed by hovering the mouse over the current image.

 Everything here is done in javascript vanilla.